Equipment module stable¶

 | Access | shared-id-with | Every Equipment event envelope carries the actor id that authored the change |

-The Asset hierarchy answers "where does this belong structurally"; Trust Zones answer "what security policy applies".
-The two classifications are orthogonal: every Asset has both, and zones can span Sites.
+The Asset hierarchy answers "where does this belong structurally"; Trust Zones answer "what security policy applies"; Frame / Mount answers "where is it physically installed".
+The three classifications are orthogonal: an Asset has all three, and zones, frames, and the structural parent tree all span Sites independently.

 Examples¶

-The four examples below cover the canonical lifecycle of one Asset: define the Family it belongs to, register the Asset under the right parent, activate it for service, and update its settings.
+The five examples below cover the canonical lifecycle of one beamline's installation flow: define the Family classes the equipment fits, register the Asset under a parent, install it into a provisioned Mount, compose it into an Assembly with its peers, and materialize that Assembly as a Fixture on a Trust Surface.
 For the REST/MCP equivalence, auth, and idempotency conventions these examples share, see Reading the examples on the Modules landing page.

 Define a Family¶